Before researchers can think of fabrication techniques and devices, they must understand the nature of the materials they are working with.

-Using our combined expertise, we develop scalable fabrication techniques to harness the potential of organic semiconductors to enable high performance optoelectronic devices, from growth right through to integration.
+Using our combined expertise, we develop scalable fabrication techniques to harness the potential of organic semiconductors (OTFT) to enable high performance optoelectronic devices, from growth right through to integration.

 As well as leading the whole department, Paul spearheads the ERC project Epos Crystalli which plays a central role in the Thin Film Material Research group.
 Through this project, the full potential of organic single crystalline devices is being realised, with research spanning the molecular dynamics of such materials right through to their integration in organic thin film transistors and other such devices.